Shuijing725/CrowdNav_Sim2Real_Turtlebot/README.md

      source ~/virtual_envs/tb2/bin/activate # activate the virtual environment created in Setup -> Host computer -> Step 6
      roslaunch dr_spaam_ros dr_spaam_ros.launch
      ```
-   - [Host computer] Cd into the crowd navigation repo, in `trained_models/your_output_dir/arguments.py`, change `env-name` to `'rosTurtlebot2iEnv-v0'`, and run
+   - [Turtlebot] Launch the Realsense T265 camera using `t265.launch` from this repo
      ```
+     roslaunch t265.launch
+     ```
+   - [Host computer] Cd into the crowd navigation repo,
+     - in `trained_models/your_output_dir/arguments.py`, change `env-name` to `'rosTurtlebot2iEnv-v0'`
+     - in `trained_models/your_output_dir/configs/config.py`, change configurations under `sim2real` if needed
+     - then run
+       ```
        python test.py
        ```
-     Type in the goal position following the terminal output.
+     Type in the goal position following the terminal output, and the robot will execute the policy if everything works.

+## To-Do list
+1. The robot localization from LiDAR and T265 are redundant.
+Remove the dependency on T265 later.

 ## Disclaimer
-1. We only tested our code in our hardware and software settings.
+1. We only tested our code in the above listed hardware and software settings.
 It may work with other robots/versions of software, but we do not have any guarantee.

 2. If the RL training does not converge, we recommend starting with an easier setting (fewer humans, larger circle radius, larger robot speed, etc) and then gradually increase the task difficulty during training.